AudioKit/audiokit.github.io/audiobus/sender-synth/sender-synth.md

     func noteOff(note: MIDINoteNumber) {
         oscillator.stop(noteNumber: note)
     }
 {% endhighlight %}

+and make the view controller the delegate for the keyboard inside viewDidLoad, right after the instantiation:

+{% highlight ruby %}
+let keyboardView = AKKeyboardView() keyboardView.delegate = self
+{% endhighlight %}

 If you run your app now, it will respond to the keys, but the ADSR envelope won't do anything.
 Replace the ADSR creation step with this one defining a code block: